adobe/asset-compute-devtool/README.md

  * to this repo does not apply.
  */
 ```
 While changing package.json to point to the tar file for @react/react-spectrum is simple and natively supported by npm, this is not the case with @react/collection-view, since it is a dependency of @react/react-spectrum.
 To solve this problem, this project uses [npm-force-resolutions](https://www.npmjs.com/package/npm-force-resolutions) to add support for selective dependency resolutions.
+See below if there are still issues installing.

+### What to do if npm force resolutions fails

+If you are running on windows or `npm install` fails in `client` due to `@react/collection-view not found`.
+Please try this solution:
+1. cd into `/client`
+2. run
+    ```
+    npm install @react/collection-view
+    ```
+4. try installing again:
+    ```
+    npm install
+    ```

 ![](files/meahana-screenshot-2.png)